 Bacillus Thuringiensis var Kurstaki ( or B.T for short)

-We love love butterflies but their babies, not so much.
-Butterfly gardens are wonderful, but I definitely recommend keeping your vegetable garden and butterfly garden separated some.
+Oh caterpillars and cut worms.
+Moth babies.
+Those buggers are great at hiding and usually by the time you find them quite a bit of damage has been done.
 B.T is a bacteria naturally found in the soil and is concentrated.
 It is used to combat cutworms, tomato hornworms, and catepillars.
 It is a spore that has a crystal in it, when ingested by certain insects it creates a very alkaline environment in the digestive track which basically keeps them from producing stomach acid and blocks them.
 Death by constipation and stomach poisoning cannot be too pleasant.
 The good news is, this particular strain of B.T is harmless to humans, pets, and beneficial insects.
 It affects the moth and butterfly family and they must actually ingest it to be affected (so don’t worry about the future of the milkweed loving monarch larvae!).
 When using this product, spray either early in the morning or in the evening/dusk (much like when using neem or foliar spinosad).

 Diatomaceous Earth (or DE)

 Some people love it and swear but its effectiveness as a pesticide, others do not.
 I am personally in the camp of “do not” but I will cover a little bit about DE since it is a popular organic pesticide.
 DE is made up of fossilized diatoms.
 The idea is that critters that walk through it, digest it, or get covered by it basically get sliced and diced (inside and out).
 DE has been praised to be a pesticide for all kinds of bugger and parasites.
 Some make a foliar spray with it, others say that DE loses it’s effectiveness once wet.
 For the most part, my garden soil is always damp and I don’t want to apply and reapply.
 A common method is to “dust” your crops with DE.
 I have a few problems with this.
-The dusting covers the foliage and disrupts photosynthesis.
+It’s time consuming.
+The dusting covers the foliage and disrupts photosynthesis, which in our area that seems to get wildfire smoke much of summer, I don’t need the added disruption of photosynthesis.
 Perhaps not on a crucial level, but it blocks the sun.
-We live in a windy area- it’s not going to stay on long enough to even make an impact.
+We live in a windy area- it’s not going to stay on long enough to even make an impact, with that said, kind of a waste of time.
 So it didn’t do its job and blocked some sun rays.
 Lastly and most crucially, that stuff is nasty to breathe in and is incredibly drying to your skin.
-So you need to cover up, if will dry out your mucous membranes and your lungs!
+If you decide to use it, you need to cover up, if will dry out your mucous membranes and your lungs!
 The last thing I want are little daggers in my lungs.
 Also, we live in the high desert- I don’t need anything else helping me to have dry skin.
 If you do want to try DE, use food grade that doesn’t have a bunch of filler added to it.
 If you have found success with DE, I applaud you but it just wasn’t cutting for our uses.

 Combatting Peter Cottontail (and other fluffy critters)